sapio-lang/sapio/docs/learn-sapio/src/ch03-01-timelocks.md

 ```

 These are not required to be used, but care should be taken if not used to
-ensure that correct values are passed to the miniscript compiler.
+ensure that correct values are passed to the miniscript compiler since
+Miniscript doesn't validate these strictly.